simula67/meeting-auto-attender/README.md

 # Credit

-This is not original work.
-It is a copied and refactored version from https://github.com/Kn0wn-Un/Auto-Zoom
+Initial version from https://github.com/Kn0wn-Un/Auto-Zoom has been re-written almost entirely.